hjy895/AsciiTE/TEXTUAL_ENTAILMENT_FORMAT.md

 ## Overview

-The AsciiTE benchmark data has been transformed to follow the **textual entailment format** used by ELCo (Emoji-based Lexical Composition).
-This format is designed to evaluate how well models understand the compositional semantics of ASCII art.
+The AsciiTE benchmark data follows a **textual entailment format** designed to evaluate how well models understand the compositional semantics of ASCII art.

 ## Task: ASCII-based Textual Entailment (AsciiTE)

-Following the EmoTE (Emoji-based Textual Entailment) paradigm, we frame ASCII art comprehension as a binary entailment task.
+We frame ASCII art comprehension as a binary entailment task to evaluate compositional understanding.

 ### Format